This page provides information on our past training courses and links to legacy resources, videos, and more information.

 - Summary of workshop two: What are the best early interventions for depression?
 And how early should they be used in order to result in the best patient outcomes?

-- 15th September – “What are the best ways to tell young people with depression about treatment options and their effectiveness to help them feel more in control and to manage their difficulties?”
+- Summary of workshop three: – “What are the best ways to tell young people with depression about treatment options and their effectiveness to help them feel more in control and to manage their difficulties?”

 SWDTP 2020 Conference November Series: Town hall Session